-Market your delivery service on every channel you have.
+Market online ordering across every channel you own.
 Put it on your website — prominently.
-Add it to your social media channels.
-Most importantly, reach out to your customer database with the announcement that you’ve opened for food delivery.
+Add it to your social media channels and Google.
+Most importantly, reach out to your customer database with the announcement that you’ve started offering online ordering.

-Here is some sample copy we’ve drafted to inspire your own delivery notification emails.
+Here is some sample copy we’ve drafted to inspire your own online ordering notification emails.

 Subj: Miss us?
 We have good news.

 Our mission has always been to serve our community delicious food and amazing experiences.
-As our world continues to shift, we’re excited to announce that we now offer direct delivery, bringing our food straight to your door.
+As our world continues to shift, we’re excited to announce that we now offer direct delivery and takeout options, bringing our food straight to your door.

 To check out our menu and place an order, head to our website here.
-Please note, our management is keeping a close eye on this evolving situation and is implementing the highest level of sanitation as we bring the experience of [VENUE] to you.
+Please note, our management has implemented the highest level of sanitation as we bring the experience of [VENUE] to you.

-Your support is greatly appreciated, and we can’t wait to see you soon!
+Your support is greatly appreciated, and we can’t wait to serve you soon!

-Owning the guest relationship with direct delivery means more than paying a smaller commission.
-It also means you can engage directly with customers to drive repeat business — both delivery and, eventually, dine-in.
+Owning the guest relationship with direct online ordering is about more than just paying a smaller commission.
+It also means you can engage directly with customers to drive repeat business — both through delivery and takeout and, eventually, dine-in.

 Email automation streamlines this process.
 With a reduced staff, your restaurant won’t be able to devote as many resources as you normally might to customer marketing.
 Automating this process takes that burden off your staff.
-It keeps your restaurant top-of-mind for loyal customers and makes repeat orderers out of people trying your restaurant’s delivery for the first time.
+It keeps your restaurant top-of-mind for loyal customers.
+And makes repeat orderers out of people trying your restaurant’s online ordering for the first time.

 Re-engaging customers also drives dine-in business.
-When COVID-19 passes, the people who have become repeat customers of your delivery offering will be much more likely to join you in your restaurant — especially if you offer dine-in promotions alongside or as part of your delivery offerings, as some restaurants are doing.
+The people who have become repeat customers of your online ordering offering will be much more likely to join you in your restaurant.
+Especially if you offer dine-in promotions alongside, or as part of, your online ordering offerings.

-Most importantly, engaging with delivery customers on a continual basis ensures that everything you do to survive through the coronavirus shutdown actually adds up to long-term value for your restaurant.
+Most importantly, engaging with delivery and takeout customers on a continual basis ensures that everything you do during this period of uncertainty actually adds up to long-term value for your restaurant.
 According to mobile delivery app LevelUp, customers who place an online delivery order with a restaurant are 67% more likely to visit that restaurant in-person.
-Direct delivery sets you up for continued revenue even beyond coronavirus, both in your dining room and out.
+Direct online orders sets you up for continued revenue even beyond COVID-19, both in your dining room and out.

-The current crisis has challenged restaurants unlike anything we’ve ever seen.
-These difficult times require solidarity and creativity.
+The last year has challenged restaurants unlike anything we’ve ever seen.
 Luckily, rolling with the punches is one thing restaurant operators can do better than anyone else.

-If coronavirus is guiding you towards offering delivery for the first time, rest assured this is a world that can be profitable and help you own more customer relationships for the long term.
-Direct delivery, combined with third-party delivery channels, is an exciting and growing revenue opportunity in our industry.
-And it’s powerful enough that, even when things return to normal, you can expect it to remain an important part of your business.
+If you’re interested in offering online ordering for the first time, you can not only create new, profitable revenue streams, but own your customer relationships for the long term.
+Direct online ordering, combined with third-party delivery marketplaces, is an exciting and growing revenue opportunity in our industry that you can expect to remain an important part of your business going forward.

 Want to own your customer relationships?
-Speak to our team about getting started with direct delivery.
+Speak to our team about getting started with online ordering.